rr1000/slate/source/index.md

 # Organizational Requirements (see [164.314](http://www.hhs.gov/ocr/privacy/hipaa/administrative/securityrule/pprequirements.pdf))

-These requirements simply outline the need for business associate agreements between covered entities and business associates.
+These requirements simply outline the need for business associate agreements (BAAs) between covered entities and business associates.
 This requirement has recently been extended to require business associate agreements between business associates and all subcontractors.
+That linking, chaining together of of BAAs, has created for new and interesting legal and business questions.
+Basically, each layer in the chain of BAAs takes on certain responsibilities and certain risks as part of HIPAA, and there needs to be consistency.
+Case in point, at Catalyze we have several customers that have moved over from compliant IaaS providers because those providers had breach notification timelines that were not acceptable for large healthcare enterprises.
+We've taken a proactive approach to BAAs to mitigate risk for our customers and assure consistency along the chain of BAAs.

 ## Business Associate Contracts or Other Arrangements - 164.314(a)(1)(i)
 ```
 Catalyze has a formalized policy and process is in place concerning BAAâ€™s.
 BAA templates are in place and BA contracts are reviewed for consistency.

-Catalyze, Inc. has a formal policy and process in place for performing due diligence with any third party or vendor before engaging them.
-Additionally, contracts are retained that detail the responsibility of safeguarding any information to which the provider may have access.
+All paying customers on Catalyze have BAAs in place.
+Catalyze has a formal policy and process in place for performing due diligence with any third party or vendor before engaging them.
+Additionally, contracts are retained that detail the responsibility of safeguarding any information to which the provider may have access, as well as creating consistency for Catalyze and Catalyze customers.
 ```
 Standard | Description
 --------- | -----------